flashrom/flashrom/doc/release_notes/devel.rst

 IT8212F ATA/RAID PCI controllers through a memory-mapped PCI BAR.
 The hardware is obsolete and legacy hosts already ship a flashrom that supports it.

+The ``developerbox_spi`` programmer has been removed.
+It drove the on-board SPI flash of the Socionext SynQuacer DeveloperBox for recovery.
+The board is end-of-life with a negligible install base, so nothing in current use depends on it.